Expression of Interest

 Help build the future of resilience at COP30

-The Resilience Hub is more than a space—it’s a community of practice grounded in science and driven by action.
+The Peru Resilience Hub is more than a space—it’s a community of practice grounded in science and driven by action.
 This is your opportunity to shape the conversations, collaborations, and solutions that the world needs now.

 We look forward to seeing your ideas take shape.